-Visitors will be asked to bring along slippers, since shoes can’t be worn in the homes.
+Visitors will be asked to bring along slippers, since shoes cannot be worn in the homes.
 No photography will be allowed in the homes.
-In the event of a very heavy snowfall that day, there will be announcements on local radio stations; the tour will take place on the following day at the same times, with “home base” at the Senior Center again offering refreshments and baskets.Shown below are the houses featured on the 2013 house tour.
+In the event of inclement weather, there will be announcements on local radio stations; the tour will take place the following day at the same time, with “home base” at the Senior Center.

 King Solomon's Lodge No. 7 and Masonic Temple